eBay/akutan/README.md

 To use Kafka with Beam, set the `beamLog`'s `type` to `kafka` in your Beam configuration (default: `local/config.json`), and update the `locator`'s `addresses` accordingly (Kafka uses port 9092 by default).
 You'll need to clear out Beam's Disk Views' data before restarting the cluster.
+The Disk Views by default store their data in $TMPDIR/rocksdb-beam-diskview-{space}-{partition}
+so you can delete them all with `rm -rf $TMPDIR/rocksdb-beam-diskview*`

 ### Docker and Kubernetes